-- Similar in appearance to a TV antenna, directional antennas are designed to be roof mounted and must be pointed at a base station to provide higher performance.
+Similar in appearance to a TV antenna, directional antennas are designed to be roof mounted and must be pointed at a base station to provide higher performance.
 Directional antennas provide substantially higher performance than omnidirectional types.

-We have small desk antennas for when you need something portable (or just to give it an extra boost), and also large roof mounted antennas for permanent house installations.
+We have small desk antennas - if you need something portable (or just to give it an extra boost) - and large roof mounted antennas for permanent house installations.

 Your first step is to scope out the problem: